 6 Ways to Prepare for Student Loan Repayment to Begin Again

-Your monthly student loan payments will begin again after the COVID-19 emergency relief ends.
+Your monthly student loan payments will begin again once the COVID-19 emergency relief ends.
 Here are six things you can do to prepare—and to make payments more affordable if need be.

 Update your contact info.